Why did you create Rgand? What was the inspiration behind the business? How did you come up with the idea?

-I have been working in the food supply industry for more than 25 years, and in a variety of different sectors of the foodservice industry.
-In that time I saw how staggeringly inefficient the supply chain was.
-I started in big wholesale and We were purchasing the products from distributors of french brands and selling to smaller wholesalers.
+I have been working in the food supply industry for more than 25 years.
+During my long career, I had the opportunity to work in different sectors of the foodservice industry.
+I started in big wholesale.
+We were purchasing the products from distributors of french brands and selling to smaller wholesalers.
 Then, our buyers were selling to even smaller wholesalers.
-So by the time that restaurants and grocery stories were getting their hands on the product, buying from the smallest wholesalers, the products had changed hands up to ten times through intermediaries!
+Restaurants and groceries were buying from the smallest wholesalers only after the products had changed hands of up to ten intermediaries.
 It was crazy!

 So I always wondered if a better approach was possible, getting out the middle men like me, and removing all these additional costs and processes.